-I have not seen Mr Murzer for over thirty years and, as he must have been in his mid-to late-fifties back then, I assume he’ll be dead by now, or at the very least, incapable of boxing my ears as hard as he used to whenever I made stupid mistakes, such as not tempering my spices properly or allowing the yoghurt to curdle.
+I have not seen Mr Murzer for over thirty years and, as he must have been in his mid-to late-fifties then, I assume he’ll be dead by now.
+Or, at the very least, incapable of boxing my ears as hard as he used to.
+His cue was whenever I made s stupid mistake.
+These heinous crimes included not tempering my spices properly or allowing the yoghurt to curdle.

-The first thing to be sure of is that the rice you buy is really basmati.
-The high cost of producing and ageing genuine basmati grains makes it lucrative for unscrupulous fellows to repackage any old long grain rubbish as the “prince of rices”.
-Those garish packets you sometimes find in Indian supermarkets at half the price of everything else is unlikely to be the genuine article.
+The high cost of producing and ageing genuine basmati grains makes it lucrative for unscrupulous fellows to repackage any old long-grain rubbish as the “prince of rices”.
+Those garish packets you sometimes find in Indian supermarkets at half the price of all other rice is unlikely to be the genuine article.
 Although this is not something I ever apply to other products, the only sure way your rice is really basmati is to buy a recognised brand, such as Tilda, Veetee or TRS.

 Do not be tempted to take off the lid before you are ready to serve.
-In Indian restaurants, they make the rice at lunchtime in huge pans (one for plain; another with food colourings, oil and spices for pillau rice), leaving it in a barely warm oven all afternoon to let the grains separate and the flavours intensify.
+In Indian restaurants, they make the rice in huge lidded pans at lunchtimes.
+One for plain, another with food colourings, oil and spices, for pilau.
+They leave them in a barely warm oven all afternoon to let the grains separate and the flavours intensify.

-At the end of fifteen minutes you need to set your timer for another ten.
+At the end of fifteen minutes, you need to set your timer for another ten.
 You’ll ideally have water a tiny way above the grains, if not, add more from the kettle or boil rapidly until what’s in there has evaporated to the correct level.
 Add a pinch of salt, stir once and plonk on the lid, simmering on the lowest heat for whatever remains of the ten minutes.
-Leave to stand for at least ten minutes.
+Leave to stand for at least another ten minutes.

 After a while, the amounts of water, rice and salt you use will become second nature and you’ll rarely have to do anything other than plonk on the lid and turn down the heat.
-At the end of your resting period you will have perfect Basmati rice.
+At the end of your resting period, you will have perfect Basmati rice.

 If not, Mr Murzer will come and box your ears.